Available: August 16, 2013

 Numerous scholarships of $1000 will be awarded to students participating in programs during the summer or academic year.
 Applicants must complete at least one semester at NC State prior to participation in the study abroad program.
 You may apply for scholarships even if you have not yet applied for your Study Abroad program.
 Both undergraduate and graduate students are encouraged to apply.
 Scholarships are awarded based on a number of criteria (see Scholarship Criteria) with an emphasis on financial need.

 Scholarships of $2,000 will be awarded to students selected to blog while abroad for the SAO blog "Notes from Abroad".
-Students who are studying abroad in Spring 2013 and Fall 2013 are eligible to apply.
-Applicants must complete the SAO Blogger Application as part of their scholarship application, and must agree to submit one pre-departure post, a minimum of three blog posts a month and one post-return post.
+Students who are studying abroad in Spring 2014 and Fall 2014 are eligible to apply.
+Applicants must complete the SAO Blogger Application (accessed in the scholarship application), a scholarship application, and must agree to submit one pre-departure post, a minimum of three blog posts a month and one post-return post.
 Bloggers selected for the scholarship will provide interesting and creative dialogue covering a wide-variety of subjects concerning study abroad, academics, culture shock, and experiences at their location, by focusing on a theme or set of topics that is unique to their time abroad.
 This scholarship is not intended for students who wish to blog in a diary format or focus on travel highlights.

 These awards are for students who will be participating in study abroad programs in Africa or the African Diaspora (areas with a significant African descended population) or for programs where the subject matter of study is related to these issues.
 The granting of scholarship awards is based on academic qualifications, the appropriateness and quality of planned study or project in the designated country, and the availability of funds.
 Scholarship recipients must agree to submit a written report on their experience no later than one month after their return to the United States to the awarding committee through the Study Abroad Office.